david1234012/leetcode_cli/README.md

 - Ensure stable internet connection for API functionality
 - Use pagination for large datasets to avoid timeouts
 - The tool respects LeetCode's API rate limits
+- Summary format automatically adapts to your terminal width for optimal display
+- Use `--format wide` for viewing problems with long titles without truncation
+- Terminal width is automatically detected; resize your terminal for different layouts

 ## Migration from Legacy Version